 Also present on the concert stages, she performs both sacred and secular repertoire, notably at the Bach Festival in Montreal, alongside Julian Prégardien, or at Carnegie Hall in New York for the solo of Carmina Burana by Carl Orff, unfortunately cancelled because of the pandemic in 2020.
-She is also fond of melody, as well as contemporary music, which lead her to work with Ana Sokolovic and José Evangelista and to participate in the creation of works by young Quebec composers.
+She appeared alongside Benjamin Bernheim with the Orchestre du Capitole de Toulouse during the summer of 2021.

-Her upcoming roles include the Queen of the Night in The Magic Flute at the Lyric Opera of Chicago, the role of Clarine in Platée at the Capitole de Toulouse and in Versailles.
-She will appear alongside Benjamin Bernheim with the Orchestre du Capitole de Toulouse during the summer of 2021.
+Recently, she has interpreted la Princesse, Le Feu, Le Rossignol (L’Enfant et les Sortilèges) at the Festival Pulsations in Bordeaux, the Queen of the Night (The Magic Flute) at the Lyric Opera of Chicago, the role of Clarine in Platée at the Capitole de Toulouse and in Versailles.

 Her projects for the 2022/23 season and the following ones : Soeur Constance (Dialogues des Carmélites) in Bordeaux, Xenia (Boris Godunov) in Toulouse and Paris (Théâtre des Champs-Elysées)…